Zack Bryant

-Zack Bryant (born November 24, 1997) is an American professional basketball player for AGE Chalkida of the Greek Elite League.
+Zack Bryant (born November 24, 1997) is an American professional basketball player for Bnei Herzliya in the Israeli Basketball Premier League.
 He played college basketball for UAB and Georgia Southern.

 Early life and high school career

 Bryant grew up in Hastings, Florida and played basketball and football.
 He attended Pedro Menendez High School for two seasons, and led the team to a district title in 2017.
 Bryant moved to Jacksonville, Florida to attend the Providence School prior to his junior year.
 He averaged 20.1 points and 5.9 assists per game as a senior, helping lead the team to a state runner-up finish.
 Bryant was named The Florida Times-Union's First Coast player of the year in 2017.
 Two of his brothers played football in college and Bryant was recruited to play college football as well.
 He committed to play basketball at UAB, the first school to offer him a scholarship, over Clemson, Georgia and Iowa State.